SIMATICmeetsLinux/IOT2050SM-Energy-Data-Management/docs/README_ConnectingEnergyMeter.md

 ![value-raw](graphics/2-value-raw.png)

-YOu finished the configuration of the Energy Meter 1238.
+You finished the configuration of the Energy Meter 1238.
 The next step is to adjust the [Node-Red Configuration](/docs/README_DataManagementNodeRed.md).